-In tenth ring (decimal) scoring, a shot is scored according to the radial distance from the center of the shot hole to the center of the target as specified in Rule 6.4 and the Decimal Scoring Ring Maximum Radii Chart on page 68.
+In tenth ring (decimal) scoring, a shot is scored according to the radial distance from the center of the shot hole to the center of the target as specified in Rule 6.4 and the Decimal Scoring Ring Maximum Radii Chart on page 57.
 In whole ring (integer) scoring, a shot is given the score of the highest value scoring ring that is hit or touched by that shot as specified in Rule 6.4.1 b).
+When paper targets are used, all initial scoring decisions must be made by Scorers (Rule 4.5).
+Scoring decisions are subject to challenges and final decisions by Score Challenge Officers (Rule 8.1.9).